Jigsaw (Saw character): Jigsaw

-In Jigsaw, recordings of John's voice are heard as descriptions of the tests that five victims must face in an abandoned barn.
+In Jigsaw, John's recorded voice is heard during the tests.
 He appears in person during the final test, confronting its two participants with the truth of their past misdeeds.
-After loading a double-barreled shotgun with one shell that he describes as "your key to freedom", he leaves the room.
-It is later revealed that this test took place ten years ago, and that John chose one of the five victims to become his first apprentice; the victim was Logan Nelson, the doctor who accidentally misdiagnosed John's cancer until it was too late to be treated, but when he missed a chance to escape the first trap because he was unconscious, John decided that he did not deserve to die because of an "honest mistake", and recruited him to be his apprentice.
+After loading a double-barreled shotgun with one shell that he describes as "your key to freedom," he leaves the room.
+It is later revealed that this test took place ten years ago, and that John chose one of the five victims to become his first apprentice.